Nierstein: Amalgamations

 The name Schwabsburg was transferred from the castle of the same name to the settlement that already existed there then.
 The castle was held by the Staufer emperors, whose home was in Swabia.
 In the Middle Ages, the villages of Dexheim, Schwabsburg and Nierstein formed a municipality administered by the Nierstein knightly court.
 The municipality had Imperial immediacy.

 After 1400 this place came under the Electorate of the Palatinate lordship and thereby lost its Imperial freedom.

 On March 22, 1945 Nierstein was liberated by the 3.
-U.S. Army under command of General Patton, ending the Nazi-Dictatorship at Nierstein.
+U.S. Army under command of General Patton, ending the dictatorship of the Nazi regime there.

 Politics

 Today is Nierstein part of the State of Mid-Palatinate (Rheinland Pfalz), under its actual Minister of the State Mrs. Malu Dreyer (SPD).

 The actual Mayor of the City of Nierstein is Mr. Jochen Schmitt (FWG) since the latest election of 2019.